BrokenSource/BrokenSource/Readme.md

 <br>

 # ● License and Fair Use
-- All projects have their own license; unless specified in the code, asset file or `Readme.md`, all files are subject to the `License.md` on their respective repository.
+- All projects have their own license; unless specified in the code, asset file or `Readme.md`, all files are subject to the `License.md` on their respective repository

-- We embrace the **Open Source** philosophy; The **Free** part we hope that using more _"restrictive"_ licenses will help to keep the projects free from abuse.
+- We embrace the **Open Source** philosophy; The **Free** part we hope that using more _"restrictive"_ licenses will help to keep the projects free from abuse

 - We are **not** against **Commercial** use, but we are against **abuse** of the projects and their code.
-Be fair, get in touch with us and we'll be happy to help both sides grow.
+Be fair, get in touch with us and we'll be happy to help both sides grow

-<sub>These are not legal advice, just our thoughts and intentions.</sub>
+<sub>These are not legal advice, just our thoughts and intentions</sub>